Turkic mythology: History

 The oldest recorded belief-system of the Turks is named Tengrism.
 It is attested by the oldest available sources known from the inscriptions of the Kül-Tegin-Stele, which also mentions the three potentials Sky (täŋri), Earth (Yer), and human (kişi), characteristical for these beliefs.
 Tied to this belief is the concept of Kut and the Khan as evident in the title of Bilge Khan who is described as "the heavenly, from the sky complied noble (türk) Bilgä Khan".
 Especially the heavenly ruler, but also the common people are believed to be endowed with Kut.
 When it narrows (yuyka bol), which means it comes to an end, the person dies.
 It seems that besides Tengri, a number of other spirits or deities were also venerated, such Umay.
 It is not clear, how much of Tengrism developed in isolation, but influence from Chinese beliefs are clearly evident.
 Since the 8th century Turks increasingly adopted foreign (non-Central Asian) religious-systems prevalent across the Silk Road.
-Smaller Turkic groups, as for example in Sibirian, usually practise a form of shamanism i.e. ecstatic practises in conection to supernatural beings at disposal of social groups.
+Smaller Turkic groups, as for example in Sibirian, usually practise a form of shamanism i.e. ecstatic practises in connection to supernatural beings at disposal of social groups.

 Buddhism became one of the major religions of the Turks at latest since the 8th century.
 Buddhist influence is still notable in modern Turkish phrases. the Turkish term "güneş tutulması" (solar eclipse) literally means "the sun is seized".
 The term goes back to a story from Samyutta Nikaya about a titan (asura) named Rāhu seizing the sun.
-After Turks converted to Islam, this story was no longer known but remaied in the language of the Turks.
+After Turks converted to Islam, this story was no longer known but remained in the language of the Turks.
 The Northern Turkic languages, such as the Jakuts and Dolgans, speak of the "Death of the Sun" (kün ölüte) instead.
 Since they departed too early from Central Asia, Buddhist idioms have not influenced their language.